Owen-Doc/Olympic_Medal_Predictor/README.md

 This is the [link to the Google Slides](https://docs.google.com/presentation/d/13BkwpaAfonPbkYUwHNgPaWav6qAYV6PfYI1Y0RyVfMI/edit#slide=id.gc6f73a04f_0_0)

-The readme of the main branch shows a proper breakdown
+The readme of the main branch shows a proper breakdown of the project, which are the model used,